Blazam-App/docs.blazam.org/docsource/install/manual.md

     1. Continue with [Configuration](config.md)
     ### Install as Service

-    1. Download and [Install .NET Core 8.x Runtime](https://aka.ms/dotnet-download) from Microsoft.
+    1. Download and [Install .NET 10 Runtime](https://aka.ms/dotnet-download) from Microsoft.
     1. Extract the application to any directory, e.g.: `C:\Program Files\Blazam`
     1. Using nssm.exe in the extracted files, install `BLAZAM.exe` as a service.
     1. Continue with [Configuration](config.md)